 Location: Miami, Florida

 Responsible for the care of injured patients transported by the LifeFlight Transport Program.
-Responsibilities involve the maintenance and upkeep of the ambulance and its equipment and driving the ambulances, whether this is for the critical care team or the single provider team.
-Responsible for responding to requests for transport with all of LifeFlight's ground vehicles, record keeping, data entry, and clerical support.
-Accountable for taking part in the ongoing development of the LifeFlight program by attending and participating in meetings, in- services, committees, and completing projects as assigned by the LifeFlight Leaders.
+Oversees the maintenance and upkeep of the ambulance and its equipment including responding to requests for transport with all of LifeFlight's ground vehicles, record keeping, data entry, and clerical support as assigned.
+Responsible for ongoing development of the LifeFlight program by attending and participating in meetings, in-services, committees, and taking on and completing projects.
+Accountable for driving the ambulances and performing ground only transportation of patients, whether this is for the critical care team or the single provider team.

 Minimum Job Requirements